 Wheat Berry Flakes 5.8mg/100g

-Note: All values correct on date of publishing, check with your local health authority for more details.
-Values may vary depending on manufacturer.
+Disclaimer: All values correct on date of publishing, check with your local health authority for more details.
+Values may vary depending on the manufacturer.

 • Post Grape Nuts Flakes